dynamsoft-docs/code-parser-docs-mobile/programming/ios/api-reference/parsed-result-item.md

 **Return Value**

-Returns a [ValidationStatus]({{ site.dcv_enumerations }}code-parser/validation-status.html?lang=objc,swift) enumeration value representing the validation status of a specified field.
+Returns a [ValidationStatus]({{ site.dcv_enumerations }}code-parser/validation-status.html?lang=objc,swift) enumeration value saying whether the validation of a specified field was successful, failed, or if it did not require validation..

 ### getFieldValue